-If you don’t have access to a home charger, you will likely need to use public charging stations.
+While charging at home will take care of most of your EV charging needs, it’s important to know about public charging, too.
 Public charging is usually at Level 2 or Level 3, and the cost of charging varies.
 Additionally, some chargers are free to use which we’ve highlighted on our Charging Network Map.
-Many of these charging stations are privately managed while others are either state owned or utility owned.
+Many of these charging stations are privately managed while others are either state-owned or utility-owned.

 To use public charging stations, it’s often required to register with the operating company or utility.
 There are various ways to use them: with a membership number or code, a charge card, a smartphone app or a combination.

-In addition, utilities and states may offer rebates to offset purchase and installation costs for commercial workplace charging.
+In addition, many states and local utility companies offer rebates to offset purchase and installation costs for commercial workplace charging.
 Depending on the business and its business model, it could be free to use or part of an extended retail charging network for which charging rates may be highly variable.